 Sally’s interest in food and cooking began at an early age.
 In fact, when she was growing up she frequently hosted a pretend television cooking show in her family’s kitchen.
 When she found a new recipe that she wanted to try she would assemble all of the ingredients in true Julia Child fashion and become a famous television chef.
 The initial recipes in her cooking series tended to be sweet treats, like tapioca pudding and peanut butter cookies.
 As the show continued and she got older, however, the focus shifted to heartier foods and healthier recipes.

 Her interest in food and health eventually led to earning a Masters of Public Health degree focused on nutrition and pursuing a career dedicated to making healthy food options and physical activity opportunities available to more people.
 While she did not choose to pursue cooking professionally, she is still occasionally caught smiling and explaining recipes to pretend cameras in her kitchen.
 In some ways, this blog is an attempt at keeping her early childhood dream alive, while updating it with her career interests in healthy eating and green living.
-After working for six years on research and evaluation of nutrition and physical activity policies and programs for a public health consulting firm, Sally is now pursuing a PhD in public health nutrition at the University of North Carolina.
+After working for six years on research and evaluation of nutrition and physical activity policies and programs for a public health consulting firm, Sally is now pursuing a PhD in public health nutrition.

 Graham’s interest in food and cooking begins with his stomach, and expands from there.
 Actually, he did learn to make a few tasty dishes in his days as a bachelor (one of which was quite helpful in wooing Sally in the early days of their relationship), but in general he prefers meal eating to meal planning.
 He does, though, strangely enjoy dishwashing much more than Sally (“it’s meditative,” he says), which is good as she can make quite a mess in the kitchen.